iossifovlab/gpf/userdocs/administration/annotation_tools.rst

     Input files for this example can be downloaded from `clinvar-annotation.tar.gz <https://iossifovlab.com/distribution/public/clinvar-annotation.tar.gz>`_.

+    If you use these files please edit the ``grr_defintion.yaml`` to reflect your choice of repository directory.

 Let us have a small list of de Novo variants saved into ``denovo-variants.tsv``: